 The right equipment

 Equipment is especially important for live sports.
 It’s not possible to stream with sub-par equipment and have a decent result.
-With sports it becomes essential to have good gear and experienced camera operators.
+With online sport streaming, good gear and experienced camera operators are a must.

 First, the camera.
-Any camera used for sports needs to be effective in low light.
-Sports games often happen in the evening and lighting can be minimal.
+Any camera used for online sport streaming should be effective in low light.
+Sports events often happen in the evening, and lighting can be minimal.
 That means a relatively large sensor is important.
 Additionally, look for a camera with a wide T-stop or aperture.
-More on that subject here.

 As far as recording quality, we don’t recommend any camera that records in less than 1920 x 1080 (or 1080p) full High Definition resolution.
 Increasingly, 4K resolution is becoming the norm, but it’ll be a while before 4K live streaming becomes the norm.
 If you want to be future-proof, use 4K.
 For now, a 1080p camera should last for years and provide excellent quality.